Focus, by Arthur Miller – 1945 [Ronnie Lesser]

 Dell’s paperback clearly denotes the central theme of Miller’s novel as being an exploration of anti-Semitism as manifest in mid-twentieth-century-America, with multi-colored and centrally “focused” (!) arrows allegorically symbolizing observation, identification, and isolation.

-However, the cover of Avon’s edition – published only six years later – is guarded (at best) in revealing the novel’s true subject matter, which is only obliquely alluded to through the loaded yet ambiguous word “hatred”; the phrase anti-Semitism, let alone the words “Jew” or “Jewish” (perish the thought!) being completely absent.
+However, the cover of Avon’s edition – published only six years later – is guarded (at best) in revealing the novel’s true subject matter, which is only obliquely alluded to through the loaded yet ambiguous word “hatred”; the phrase “anti-Semitism”, let alone the words “Jew” and “Jewish” (perish the thought!) being completely absent.
 Likewise, the theme of Avon’s cover art suggests that the novel’s genre is simply romance.
 (Well…it is, to an extent.)

 This difference in visual treatment of the theme of Miller’s novel – in terms of art and text – is striking, and it would be intriguing to review the covers of other, later editions of Focus to see how explicitly (or guardedly) editors, artists, and publishers presented Miller’s novel to the public.